Llansantffraid-ym-Mechain

 Llansanffraid means "Church of Saint Bride" in the Welsh language; ym Mechain refers to its location in the medieval cantref of Mechain and distinguishes it from other places with the same or similar names.

 The name is based on the story of St Bhrid, who is said to have floated across the Irish Sea on a sod of turf, or to have been carried to Scotland by two oystercatchers.
 The followers of St Bhrid possibly set up new settlements known by the Welsh as Llan Santes Ffraid, Church of (Lady) Saint Bhrid.

 In recent years the spelling of the village name, with or without a "t", has been a contentious issue (as it has been at Llansantffraid Glyn Ceiriog).

 The community of Llansantffraid was founded in 1987, from the previous communities of Llansantffraid Deythur and Llansantffraid Pool.

 History

 Early settlers

 Many finds of Bell Beaker pottery, dating from 2400 to 2000 BC, suggest settlement of the area in the Bronze Age.
 Earlier, Neolithic settlement is likely, though there are currently no such sites known in the immediate area.
 During the Iron Age, around 700 BC, a trend towards a sedentary lifestyle is evidenced by the increased number of settlements.
 A small hilltop enclosure was built around 400 BC where inhabitants grew wheat and barley, and kept cattle, sheep and pigs.
 Aerial photography of the area shows evidence that a pit alignment, possibly Iron Age, is present in the grounds of the nearby Bryn Tanat Hall Hotel.

 The Romans

-Roman archeological evidence in the area includes a Roman fort in Bronhyddon field adjacent to Cae Hywel orchard.
+Archaeological evidence in the area includes a Roman fort in Bronhyddon field adjacent to Cae Hywel orchard.
 An archaeological excavation at this site revealed a barracks with attached centurion's house.